 The FBI and the U.S. Infrastructure and Cyber Security Agency (CISA) report that as of August 2022, Cuba ransomware operators have received more than $60 million in ransom from their victims (initially, the hackers requested more than $145 million in ransoms) and have attacked more than 100 organizations around the world.
 The new security bulletin… Continue reading FBI Says Cuba Ransomware ‘Made’ $60 Million by Attacking More Than 100 Organizations

-MITER experts have published a list of the 25 most dangerous problems of 2022
+MITRE experts have published a list of the 25 most dangerous problems of 2022

-MITER experts have published a list of the 25 most common and dangerous problems of 2022.
+MITRE experts have published a list of the 25 most common and dangerous problems of 2022.
 Such bugs can potentially expose systems to attack, allow attackers to take control of vulnerable devices, access sensitive information, or cause a denial of service.
-By the way, we also love all sorts of lists and tops, for example:… Continue reading MITER experts have published a list of the 25 most dangerous problems of 2022
+By the way, we also love all sorts of lists and tops, for example:… Continue reading MITRE experts have published a list of the 25 most dangerous problems of 2022

 Nation-State Threat Actors are an Actual Menace, According to CISA